-- All extensions to the SFRs of the "BSI-PP-0035" Protection Profiles (PPs) are exclusively drawn from CCMB-2009-07-002. - All iterations, assignments, selections, or refinements on SFRs have been performed according to section C.4 of CCMB-2009-07-001.
+- 128 All extensions to the SFRs of the "BSI-PP-0035" Protection Profiles (PPs) are exclusively drawn from CCMB-2012-09-002. - 129 All iterations, assignments, selections, or refinements on SFRs have been performed according to section C.4 of CCMB-2012-09-001.
 They are easily identified in the following text as they appear as indicated here.
-Note that in order to improve readability, iterations are sometimes expressed within tables. - In order to ease the definition and the understanding of these security functional requirements, a simplified presentation of the TOE Security Policy (TSP) is given in the following section. - The selected security functional requirements for the TOE, their respective origin and type are summarized in Table 7.
+Note that in order to improve readability, iterations are sometimes expressed within tables. - 130 The selected security functional requirements for the TOE, their respective origin and type are summarized in Table 7.